 Announcement time!
 I’m going to be holding my first (official) Facebook Live session TONIGHT (11/15) at 7:30 pm central–or 8:30 Eastern and 5:30 Pacific.
 (I’ll probably be on anywhere from 30 minutes to an hour, so if you can’t jump on right away worry not!
 I’m holding my first Youtube Live session on Friday (11/17) at 7:30 pm central.
 (Which is still 8:30 Eastern and 5:30 pacific.)

-Additionally, you guys rock, Champions!
-The Frog Prince has well over 100 reviews, so here is the final short story: The King and Queen of Loire.
+Additionally the final short story: The King and Queen of Loire is out!
 I hope you like it!
 It was fun to FINALLY be able to show Lucien’s father and mother.
 But enough news stuff, on to the post!